 GeneCards Summary for KCNE3 Gene

 KCNE3 (Potassium Voltage-Gated Channel Subfamily E Regulatory Subunit 3) is a Protein Coding gene.
 Diseases associated with KCNE3 include Brugada Syndrome 6 and Hyperkalemic Periodic Paralysis, Type 2.
-Among its related pathways are Antiarrhythmic Pathway, Pharmacodynamics and Phase 1 - inactivation of fast Na+ channels.
+Among its related pathways are Cardiac conduction and Protein digestion and absorption.
 GO annotations related to this gene include voltage-gated potassium channel activity and potassium channel regulator activity.

 UniProtKB/Swiss-Prot for KCNE3 Gene